-The Suit of Swords is one that helps to tell thoughts and personal things.
-The Swords are there to look deep into the mind and the element of the Swords is the element air.
-These cards can remind you of what you have done and the fears and challenges that were seen in order to reach goals.
+The Suit of Swords helps to tell thoughts and personal things.
+The Swords are there to look deep into the mind, and the element of the Swords is the element air.
+These cards can remind you of what you have done and the fears and challenges seen to reach goals.

 These are cards that are mainly represented in the Swords suit.
-These cards can be associated with conflict and not all people are able to reach their goals or what they are working towards.
-The Swords also represent personal intellect and how you are able to logically see things instead of how the emotions control you.
+These cards can be associated with conflict, and not all people can reach their goals or what they are working towards.
+The Swords also represent personal intellect and how you can see things instead of how the emotions control you logically.

 Suit of Swords

-There are many cards that are found in the suit of Swords including:
+Many cards are found in the suit of Swords, including:

 Ace of Swords

 The first card in the Suit of Swords card is the Ace of Swords.
-This means a new start in life and aces always will mean a new beginning.
-The sword can bring about change without there being a warning.
-Aces most of the time represent a new goal or idea.
+This means a new start in life, and aces always will mean a new beginning.
+The Swords can bring about change without there being a warning.
+Aces, most of the time, represent a new goal or idea.
 You might see yourself coming out in life.

 The Ace of Swords shows achieving things and being victorious.